mtumilowicz/cryptography-rsa-workshop/README.md

 ## rsa
+* How to test a given
+  number n for being prime?
+Use Fermat’s little theorem.
+Take A ≠ 0,±1modn.
+If A n−1 ≠ 1modn, (4.47)
+  then n is composite; otherwise, it is prime with high probability (but not for sure!).
+Repeat for many As to increase the likelihood of p,q being prime.
 * RSA without padding is also called Textbook RSA
 * We can fix a few issues by introducing padding.